High Desert Chapter

 The High Desert Chapter was organized in 2003.
 Daughters chose the chapter name, High Desert, to represent the area of Sweetwater County, the largest county in Wyoming, where the majority of chapter members live.

-Although attendance remains small, chapter meetings are held monthly with members focusing on honoring our country’s veterans and researching local cemeteries.
+Due to the pandemic, Chapter meetings are held when possible.
+Our members focus on honoring our country’s veterans and researching local cemeteries.

-The chapter is proud to have one Daughter serving as a state committee chair.
+The chapter is proud to have one Daughter serving as the State Librarian and one Daughter as a state committee chair.

 About Green River